On compact K\"ahler manifold with strongly pseudo-effective tangent bundle: Characterisation of nef vector bundle

-where the third equality comes from the Stokes formula.
-On the other hand, on $\C \setminus \{0\}$, $i \d \dbar V(t)=\Re(i \d \dbar (1/t+f(t)))=\Re(i \d \dbar f)=i \d \dbar \Re f$. } \end{myex} We have also the definition of psh function over a complex space. \begin{mydef} (D\'efinition 1.9 \cite{Dem85}) Let $V: Z \to [-\infty, \infty[$ be a function that is not identically infinite over any open set of $Z$.
-Then $V$ is called psh (resp. quasi-psh) if for any local embedding $j: Z \hookrightarrow \Omega \subset \C^N$, $V$ is local restriction of a psh (resp. quasi-psh) function on $\Omega$. \end{mydef} We have the following equivalent definition of psh functions due to J.E.
+We have also the definition of the psh function over a complex space. \begin{mydef} (D\'efinition 1.9 \cite{Dem85}) Let $V: Z \to [-\infty, \infty[$ be a not identically infinite function over any open set of $Z$.
+Then $V$ is called psh (resp. quasi-psh) if for any local embedding $j: Z \hookrightarrow \Omega \subset \C^N$, $V$ is the local restriction of a psh (resp. quasi-psh) function on $\Omega$. \end{mydef} We have the following equivalent definition of psh functions due to J.E.
 Fornaess and R. Narasimhan. \begin{mythm} (Theorem 5.10 \cite{FN})

 $V$ is a psh function over a complex space $X$ if and only if

 (1) $V$ is upper semi-continuous.